 During the summer festival that was founded by the filmmaker Kaurismäki brothers in 1986, altogether over 100 films are played on 120 screens.
 The program includes both Finnish and international films, classics, and contemporary pieces.
 Some films to definitely look forward to are the American thriller The China Syndrome (1979), the exotic Finnish-Bulgarian document The Good Postman (2016), and the sensational Finland100 film Tom of Finland (2017).

 TOP TIP: In some screenings, leading film critics will provide insight into the masterpieces and help to understand the delicate undertones and symbolism used in the art of cinema.

 Urban, hip hop, alternative, pop, art

-The contemporary festival combines music and arts, and the programme includes everything from gigs to film screenings and talks as well as food and drinks.
-Taking place at a defunct power plat and its industrial surroundings, Flow Festival showcases not only the most notable artists of the moment, but also lets the most promising emerging artists to take over the stage.
+The contemporary festival combines music and arts, and the program includes everything from gigs to film screenings and talks as well as food and drinks.
+Taking place at a defunct power plant and its industrial surroundings, Flow Festival showcases not only the most notable artists of the moment but also lets the most promising emerging artists take over the stage.

 Remember to keep an eye open for the new and upcoming artists too; it would not be the first time when the conquest of the international music world has started from the stage of the Flow Festival.

 TOP TIP: Food is an important part of the Flow Festival experience, and this year the emphasis is on Nordic tastes.
 Over 40 restaurants are showcasing their culinary skills, and in the spirit Flow, the focus is on the use of local, organic, and sustainably produced ingredients.
 Maybe you can even find some of the Finnish specialties we wrote about in this blog post!